tendermint/tendermint/docs/nodes/configuration.md

 #### KV

-The `kv` indexer type is an embedded key-value store supported by the main underling Tendermint database.
+The `kv` indexer type is an embedded key-value store supported by the main underlying Tendermint database.
 Using the `kv` indexer type allows you to query for block and transaction events directly against Tendermint's RPC.
 However, the query syntax is limited and so this indexer type might be deprecated or removed entirely in the future.